 - Veterans have skills and training that will transfer to your workplace.
 So the veteran can be a productive employee without a long period of training.

 - Vets have worked with diverse groups of people, and have the sensitivity to respect and work productively alongside them.

 - Veterans understand the importance of respecting procedures and the value of accountability.
 They understand the importance of both the big picture and minute details.

 - Veterans bring a global outlook as well as technical savvy to your small business.

 More reasons to hire a vet

-Companies that hire veterans can claim the Work Opportunity Tax Credit (WOTC) for qualified veterans hired after December 31, 2014, and before January 1, 2020.
+Companies that hire veterans can claim the Work Opportunity Tax Credit (WOTC) for qualified veterans hired on or before Dec 31, 2025.
 The amount of the credit is limited to 40% of the first $6,000 earned during the veteran’s first year of employment.

 The IRS specifies what allows the veteran to qualify.
 You will complete Form 8850 to certify that your employee meets the qualifying criteria.
 Your state may require additional paperwork.
 To claim the credit, taxable employers file Form 3800 and receive a general business credit against their income tax.
 Tax-exempt employers file Form 5884-C and get a credit against the organization’s Social Security tax.

 The U.S. Department of Veterans Affairs (VA) offers a number of incentives to employers that hire veterans.
 Those incentives include: